 What to Expect when Visiting the ATM Cave in Belize

-Yes, you’ll walk 45 minutes each way from the parking area to the entrance of the cave.
+You’ll walk 45 minutes each way from the parking area to the entrance of the cave.
 The path is not really hilly but it isn’t completely flat either.
-This jungle path can be muddy (we went during rainy season), there are loose rocks at times, roots grow on it, branches may have fallen, and there are insects (mostly ants) along.
+This jungle path can be muddy (we went during the rainy season).
+There are loose rocks at times, roots grow on it, branches may have fallen, and there are insects (mostly ants) along.
 You should be able to easily walk for an hour at a time at a decent pace (approximately 4 miles per hour).
 Tour guides are knowledgeable about the flora and fauna in the area and you’ll learn a lot about what the Mayans knew about nature.